 Tips to make the Best Black Magic Cake

-If you don’t have buttermilk, you can quickly prepare the homemade one.
-To make 1 cup buttermilk add 1 tbsp white vinegar to the measuring cup.
+If you don’t have buttermilk, you can quickly prepare it yourself.
+To make 1 cup of buttermilk add 1 tbsp white vinegar to the measuring cup.
 Then, add enough milk to measure 1 cup.
-Mix together.
-Let’s sit for 5-10 minutes.
+Mix and let it sit for 5-10 minutes.

 We have used two different types of frosting in this recipe, but you can double one of them and use only one.
 You can also use any of your favorite frostings for this cake.

 For the cake:

 - - 2 cups granulated sugar;

 - - ¾ cup baking cocoa, unsweetened;

 - - 1 ½ tsp baking soda;

 - - 1 tsp salt;

 - - 2 large eggs, room temperature;